-Securities lending transactions GASB 28, Accounting and Financial Reporting for Securities Lending Transactions (GASB 28) established accounting and financial reporting standards for transactions where governmental entities transfer their securities to broker-dealers and other entities (borrowers) in exchange for collateral (which may be cash, securities, or letters of credit) and simultaneously agree to return the collateral in exchange for the original securities in the future.
+Securities lending transactions GASB Section I60, Investments-Security Lending (GASB I60), establishes accounting and financial reporting standards for transactions where governmental entities transfer their securities to broker-dealers and other entities (borrowers) in exchange for collateral (which may be cash, securities, or letters of credit) and simultaneously agree to return the collateral in exchange for the original securities in the future.
 The Agency does not directly engage in securities lending transactions; however, the State Treasurer does.
-The State Treasurer is authorized to engage in these types of transactions under North Carolina General Statute 147-69.3c.
-The types of securities loaned include U.S. Government securities and corporate bonds and notes which are held in the pooled investment accounts of the State Treasurer.
+The State Treasurer is authorized to engage in these types of transactions under North Carolina General Statute 147-69.3e.
+The types of securities loaned include US Government securities and corporate bonds and notes which are held in the pooled investment accounts of the State Treasurer.
 A securities custodian manages the securities lending program for the State and receives cash as collateral from the borrowers.
 Collateral is invested in a collateral investment pool and must be maintained at 100% of the market value of the original securities lent.
 This investment in the collateral investment pool is considered to be a highly liquid investment.
-The State has a custodial credit risk related to the transactions and incurred no losses during the year ended June 30, 2011, related to these transactions.
+The State has a custodial credit risk related to the transactions.

-As of June 30, 2011, the Agency had deposits in the pooled investment accounts of the State Treasurer.
-The risk associated with these transactions is recorded by the State in its fiduciary funds.
-No allocation will be made to the Agency; therefore, these financial statements do not reflect the risk associated with securities lending transactions as called for in GASB 28.
+As of June 30, 2013, and during the year then ended, the Agency had deposits in the pooled investment accounts of the State Treasurer.
+The risk associated with these transactions will be recorded by the State in its fiduciary funds.
+No allocation will be made to the Agency; therefore, these financial statements do not reflect the risk associated with securities lending transactions as called for in GASB I60.